Brody-Lab/PulseInputDDM.jl/docs/src/index.md

 # pulse input DDM

-This is a package for inferring the parameters of drift diffusion models (DDMs) using gradient descent from spiking neural activity or choice data collected when a subject is performing a pulsed input evidence accumlation task.
+This is a package for inferring the parameters of drift diffusion models (DDMs) using gradient descent from neural activity or behavioral data collected when a subject is performing a pulse-based input evidence accumlation task.

 ## Getting Started

-If you want to fit the model to some data, but want to interact with Julia, I recommend using a Jupyter notebook and scotty.
-This is somewhat involved to set up, but worth the time.
-Here are the steps necessary to do this.
+If you want to fit the model to some data but want to interact with Julia, I recommend using a Jupyter notebook and scotty.
+This is somewhat involved to set up but worth the time.
+Here are the necessary steps.

 ### Fitting the model interactively on scotty

-First you need to install Julia in your local scotty user directory via anaconda.
-This will be a whole new installation of Julia (not the installation you might normally use on scotty if you typed `module load julia`) which means if you've used another installation of Julia on scotty before, all of the packages you might have added won't be there.
-The reason for using a new anaconda installation of Julia is that
+First you need to install Julia in your scotty user directory via anaconda.
+This will be a *whole new installation of Julia* (not the installation you might normally use on scotty if you typed `module load julia`) which means if you've used another installation of Julia on scotty before, all the packages you might have added won't be there.
+Using a new anaconda installation of Julia allows easier use of Jupyter notebooks via a SSH tunnel.

 #### Installing Julia via anaconda